 This time, we’re looking at the link between commute time and enjoyment of working from home (WFH).

 In the survey, a huge 79% of respondents named the lack of commute as one of the best things about WFH, making it the most popular response by far.

 But that’s not all—we then broke down the data by respondents’ commute time (under 15 mins, 15-30 mins, 31-60 mins, 61-120 mins or 121+ mins) and actually found that there’s a direct correlation between employees’ commute time and their enjoyment of working from home.

-Below we’ll dig into what exactly the data showed, and ways for businesses to use these findings to their advantage.
+Below we’ll dig into what the data showed and ways businesses can use these findings to their advantage.

 The link between commute time and enjoyment of WFH

 One of our most striking findings was how directly the proportion of respondents who said they had had a positive experience of WFH increased as the length of the commute did.
 Of those surveyed who live less than 15 minutes from their office, only 56.4% said they’d had a positive experience of WFH, compared to 84.2% of those who live over 2 hours from their office.

 The opposite also applies—a higher proportion of those with shorter commutes also said that they’d had an actively negative experience of working from home (15.4%), compared to just 0.6% of those who live 1-2 hours away, and 2.6% of those who live 2+ hours away.